adam2go/subtitle-spider/README.md

 ## Usage

-Go to the top folder(subtitle) and run it like this:
+Go to the top folder (subtitle) and run spider like this:

 ```javascript
   scrapy runspider subtitle/spiders/subtitle_spider.py